-I started me career on the water in 2012 rowing for Seattle University.
+I started my career on the water in 2012 rowing for Seattle University.
 After rowing for six months I began coxing and have loved the 9th seat ever since.
-In the summer of 2014, I helped coach for Rocky Mountain Rowing Club in Denver, CO, working with their novice and competitive men’s programs.
-Since then, I have worked with Seattle U Women’s Rowing as a coxswain coach as well as coaching master’s for Duwamish Rowing Club.
+In the summer of 2014, I coached for Rocky Mountain Rowing Club in Denver, CO, working with their novice and competitive men’s programs.
+Since then, worked with Seattle U Women’s Rowing as a coxswain coach as well as coaching master’s for Duwamish Rowing Club.

-I love to coach and be a member at LWRC.
+I joined LWRC in 2015 and I love to coach and be a member here.
 This club is special and being able to be a part of the community here is amazing.